The UK is home to Monitise’s headquarters and a number of customer relationships across mobile banking, payments and commerce.

 Monitise has a strategic partnership agreement with Visa Europe to develop mobile technology services for its 3,000+ member banks.
 It is working with Telefónica Digital to provide mobile commerce services across Europe and globally.

 From Europe, Monitise has formed global alliances with partners such as IBM, CGI and Cognizant.

 Our German language website is available at http://www.monitise.com/de.

 Monitise acquired US mobile banking and payments expert Clairmail in 2012, expanding the size of the team in this region, where almost half of its registered customers are based.
 Monitise is trusted by more than one third of the top 50 North American banks – including U.S. Bank, Webster Bank and American Savings Bank to power their mobile banking offerings with services also being deployed in both Canada and Latin America.

-In addition, Monitise has strategic partnerships in place with Visa Inc., the world’s largest retail electronics payments network and FIS, the world’s largest global provider dedicated to banking and payments technologies.
+Monitise has strategic partnerships in place with Visa Inc., the world’s largest retail electronics payments network, to custom-develop mobile services and FIS, the world’s largest global provider dedicated to banking and payments technologies.

-In July 2011, Monitise Asia Pacific entered a joint venture with a subsidiary of Astra, the largest conglomerate in Indonesia, whilst in Hong Kong, Monitise partnered with JETCO, the provider of payments services to the majority of banks in Hong Kong and PCCW mobile.
+In July 2011, Monitise Asia Pacific entered a joint venture with a subsidiary of Astra, the largest conglomerate in Indonesia.
+Live services became available in the market in February 2013, with the launch of BBM Money.
+Monitise took full ownership of the joint venture in June 2014.